 #10 Duluth Forge Dual Fuel Insert

 This Duluth Forge Dual Fuel Insert is a great option if you’re looking specifically for a fuel-efficient fireplace.
 Especially if you live in a warm climate, you don’t necessarily need an extremely powerful fireplace.
-This fireplace does produce however about 32,000 BTUs of heat which adds a comfortable level of warmth to the room.
+This wood stove insert for fireplace does produce however about 32,000 BTUs of heat which adds a comfortable level of warmth to the room.
 It’s extremely efficient with a 99.9% rating and has a dual precision ported vent free gas burner.
 It doesn’t require an outside duct or chimney so you can easily install it just about anywhere in your house.

 - Very economical